 - About the GHPC Health Reform Work Group

-- Policy Brief: Overview of the American Health Care Act (March 2017)
+- Impact Assessment of the Better Care Reconciliation Act (June 2017)

 Meet the Researchers